domRiddle/ASF/FAQ.md

 **Q:** I'm Linux / OS X user, will ASF idle games that are not available for my OS?

-**A:** Yes, ASF is not even bothering with downloading actual game files, and it will work with all your licenses tied to your Steam account, regardless of any platform requirements.
+**A:** Yes, ASF is not even bothering with downloading actual game files, so it will work with all your licenses tied to your Steam account, regardless of any platform requirements.

 ***